steaklive/EveryRay-Rendering-Engine/README.md

 - Frustum Culling
 - Separable Subsurface Scattering (based on the work of J.Jimenez and D.Gutierrez)

-Based on NVIDIA techniques (no code provided here)
+Other features based on NVIDIA techniques (no code provided here)
 - Volumetric Lighting (from "Fast, Flexible, Physically-Based Volumetric Light Scattering")
 - Ocean Simulation (from DX11 archive samples)